tidesdb/tidesdb/doc/05-internals/life-of-a-write.md

 the strongest wins** — none is allowed to mask another:

-- **The queue of sealed memtables awaiting flush.** As it fills, writers are first made to dwell, then held at the limit.
-This is the one `memtable_l0_queue_stall_threshold` configures.
+- **The queue of sealed memtables awaiting flush.** As it fills, writers are first made to dwell, then held at the limit. `memtable_l0_queue_stall_threshold` is that limit.
 - **The write-ahead log's staging ring.** Its lag is bounded whatever the queue is doing, so the ring paces ingest on its own.
 Its capacity comes from `memtable_write_buffer_size`, not from the queue threshold.
 - **The depth of overlapping runs in L1.** A tier that has run past its slow mark paces writers so compaction can catch up.
+Its marks come from the queue threshold too -- dwelling from half of it, waiting at it -- since that setting is the statement of how much backlog this database carries and a tier run is backlog the same way a queued memtable is.

-The practical consequence is that **raising the queue threshold does not necessarily reduce stalling**, because the dwell may not be coming from the queue at all.
+The practical consequence is that **raising the queue threshold does not necessarily reduce stalling**, because the dwell may still be coming from the ring, which that setting does not touch.
 Raising it sixteenfold on a write-heavy run here changed the total stall not at all; the memtable size did, by a factor of three, because it sizes the ring and lowers the flush rate at once.

 There is a ceiling on the wait — a writer held too long is admitted regardless, because a flush that never drains would otherwise turn a slow database into a stuck one.
 Each of those